 a) Policies and regulations that promote affordable broadband networks, services and applications, including ways to optimize spectrum use.

-b) Effective and efficient ways to fund increased broadband access for the unserved and underserved.
+b) Effective and efficient ways to fund increased broadband access for rural and remote areas.

-c) The regulatory and market conditions necessary to promote deployment of broadband networks and services, including organizational options for national regulatory authorities resulting from convergence, as well as coordination with related ministries and regulators due to the cross-cutting nature of the services such as mobile money transfer, m-banking, m-commerce and e-commerce.
+c) The regulatory and market conditions necessary to promote deployment of broadband networks and services, including the establishment of asymmetric regulation for operators with significant market power, local loop unbundling and organizational options for national regulatory authorities resulting from convergence, as well as coordination with related ministries and regulators due to the cross-cutting nature of the services such as mobile money transfer, m-banking, m-commerce and e-commerce.

 d) Success stories and lessons learned.